S. Korea's COVID-19 cases down for 4th straight day | Yonhap News Agency

 S. Korea's COVID-19 cases down for 4th straight day

-SEOUL, Dec.
-31 (Yonhap) -- South Korea's new COVID-19 cases fell for the fourth consecutive day Saturday amid the government's efforts to contain the virus' wintertime resurgence.
+SEOUL, Jan.
+7 (Yonhap) -- South Korea's new COVID-19 cases fell for the fourth consecutive day Saturday amid the government's efforts to prevent the inflow of the virus from China.

-The country confirmed 63,104 new coronavirus infections, including 67 from overseas, bringing the total to 29,059,273, the Korea Disease Control and Prevention Agency (KDCA) said.
+South Korea confirmed 53,807 new coronavirus infections, including 219 from overseas, bringing the total to 29,473,834, the Korea Disease Control and Prevention Agency (KDCA) said.

-Saturday's tally is down from 66,211 a week ago as daily infections have been on the decrease since Tuesday.
+The daily caseload surged to over 80,000 earlier this week but has since been on a steady decline.
+Compared with a week earlier, Saturday's figure is down by 9,297.

-The number of critically ill patients stood at 557, down five from the previous day.
+The number of critically ill patients came to 544, down from the previous day's 548.

-The South Korean government plans to remove the indoor mask mandate, the last remaining pandemic restriction, as early as late January, as part of efforts to move on from the pandemic.
+South Korea has been strengthening quarantine efforts for overseas entrants in the wake of the recent surge in infections in China and other adjacent regions.

+Arrivals from China are required to present a negative PCR or antigen test for the coronavirus before boarding.
+The measure, which went into effect Thursday, came after the government began requiring them to undergo a post-entry PCR test Monday.

 (END)